chi-kaichen/UVPE-dataset/README.md

 # FPGAN
-Feedback Pyramid Network for Underwater Image Dehazing.
+Underwater Image Dehazing Using Feedback Pyramid Network and a New Benchmark.
 This is the code of the implementation of the FPGAN.

 # Requirement